Expat Exchange

 When we asked expats what advice they would give a foreigner before buying a property in India, they said:

 "Before purchasing property in India, it is important to understand the legal regulations related to the purchase of real estate in the country.
 Investigate the title deed, registration documents and any other legal encumbrances to ensure there are no problems with the property.
 Conduct due diligence and ensure that you have all the necessary papers from the seller.
 It is also essential to be aware of the local laws and regulations in the area, as well as applicable taxes.
-Additionally, it may be worth investing in legal and tax advice for when making a purchase," explained one foreigner living in India.
+Additionally, it may be worth investing in legal and tax advice for when making a purchase," explained one person living in India.

 Are foreigners allowed to own property in India?